-On this website, you will find information that will help you to get placed in the right math course, to choose the right math course sequentially to take, the different math courses that we offer, information about our Engineering Certificate, information about the mathematics department and faculty, course materials and videos provided by the faculty, and lots of places to go to get math help and tutoring.
+On this website, you will find information that will help you to get placed in the right math course, to choose the right math course sequentially to take, the different math courses that we offer, information about the mathematics department and faculty, course materials and videos provided by the faculty, and lots of places to go to get math help and tutoring.
 Enjoy your journey into the world of mathematics!

 Jackson College Offers the following degree options: